EddyXorb/bow/README.md

 ## 3_manual

-Contains a file *manual_categories.csv*.
-It is automatically created, if not present, and contains all transactions with unknown categorization.
+Contains two files `todo.csv` and `done.csv`.
+They are automatically created, if not present.
+`todo.csv` contains all transactions with unknown categorizatio, wheras `done.csv` those manually categorized.

 Sometimes, you have to categorize by hand, because it would be to cumbersome to create new rules for every single-type-transaction.
-In order to make this easy, this file's "account2" column (which is the categorization column) can be manipulated.
+In order to make this easy, the `todo.csv`'s "account2" column (which is the categorization column) can be manipulated.
-Every category not containing "unknown" in its name, will then by taken as a user-defined categorization and will overwrite any rule-based categorization.
+Every category not containing "unknown" (or a pattern that can be specified in [config.yml](#configyml)) in its name, will then by taken as a user-defined categorization and will overwrite any rule-based categorization.

-If you change your rules and there are less *unknown*-categories, the `manual_categories`.csv will be updated to contain only the user-defined categories and the new uncategorized transactions after the rules have been applied.
+If you change your rules and there are less *unknown*-categories, the `todo.csv` will be updated to contain only the user-defined categories and the new uncategorized transactions after the rules have been applied.

 ## 4_output